 November 4th, we started with a flight to Portland followed by an awesome drive along the Columbia River, through the Columbia Gorge, and North to Yakima where we photographed an asphalt plant.
-Video
+Video From there it was off to Salt Lake City for some nice shots of the I-15 highway construction project.

 Home...
 Denver.